-D&S IFCA have duties specified in the Marine and Coastal Access Act 2009.
-To meet those duties, D&S IFCA enforces inherited byelaws or new byelaws that have been created and introduced by the Authority.
+D&S IFCA has duties specified in the Marine and Coastal Access Act 2009.
+To meet those duties, D&S IFCA enforces inherited Byelaws or new Byelaws that have been created and introduced by the Authority.

 It is in the interest of the Authority and its stakeholders for an Exemptions Byelaw to be introduced that enables the Authority to consider the issuing of permissions for a person or persons to conduct an activity that would otherwise be in contravention of a Byelaw or Permit Condition within a Byelaw that the Authority has inherited or introduced.